clearclar/CC-cropclass/README.md

 Within Google Earth Engine, the xy product was used to identify crop types in 2019 in a small area of interest intersecting Missouri, United States.
 This area contains cotton as well as other agricultural fields, with the total area of cotton fields staying relatively constant since 2001.
 A simple trend analysis revealed a decrease by 1.8 km^2 over the xy km^2 area of interest.
 Visualization using GIFs

+Sentinel-2 time series 2019 over the area of interest:
 ![alt text](fc21d06a2af699d6e2d07c41f9834e3d-b419cb800cf67ad120af4b61a280afe5-getPixels.gif)

+Sentinel-1 time series 2019 over the area of interest:

+The NDVI and BSI were furthermore added to the Sentinel-2 image collection as they are indicators for plant fealth and bare soil exposure which are important factors in the annual run of an agricultural field.
-Classification including Sentinel-2 spectral bands, the NDVI and BSI Classification including furthermore Sentinel-1 VV and VH polarization.
+Classification including furthermore Sentinel-1 VV and VH polarization.

 ## Results